cisagov/LME/docs/markdown/reference/troubleshooting.md

    - Save the adjustments you've made.

 9. **Verify the Changes**
    - Review and ensure that the changes are functioning as intended.
+Indices may not delete immediately - allow time for job to run.

 10. **Document the Changes**
     - Record the modifications for future reference.